Professor Isabel Rivers, MA (Cambridge) MA PhD (Columbia)

 Professor of Eighteenth-Century English Literature and Culture

 I was an undergraduate at Girton College, Cambridge, and then did my graduate research at Columbia University, New York, where I learned the importance of studying literature alongside history and philosophy.
 I had a one-year post at East Anglia followed by a Research Fellowship at Girton, and spent 12 years at Leicester, where I was Lecturer and then Reader, and 19 years at Oxford, where I was Fellow and Tutor in English at St Hugh's College, and successively Lecturer, Reader, Professor and Leverhulme Major Research Fellow in the University.
+I am an Emeritus Fellow of St Hugh's College.

 I came to Queen Mary in 2004 and was Co-Director of the Dr Williams's Centre for Dissenting Studies from 2004 to 2012.
 From June to December 2015 I was Acting Director of the Queen Mary Centre for Religion and Literature in English, launched in January 2016.
 I am an Emeritus Fellow of St Hugh's College, an Honorary Fellow of the Manchester Wesley Research Centre, and a Fellow of the Ecclesiastical History Society.